 Non-coding transcription by RNA polymerase can produce a broad class of non-protein coding RNAs (ncRNAs), often from cryptic or hidden promoters.
 Non-coding transcription events can be long or short, sense or anti-sense (relative to the coding gene direction), overlap a gene itself or be completely outside, or in the case of divergent promoters, generate a non-coding RNA initiating in the opposite direction as the functional mRNA - from the same promoter.

 These ncRNAs can have diverse regulatory functions throughout the steps of gene expression, for example, by recruiting transcription factors or chromatin remodellers, acting as molecular scaffolds to influence local chromatin architecture, or even competing for regulatory factors.
-In addition, local transcription through a gene promoter can co-transcriptionally remodel chromatin through histone methyltransferase (HMTs) and histone de-acetylases (HDACs), establishing a chromatin structure repressive to transcription in the wake of RNA polymerase.
+In addition, local transcription through a gene promoter can co-transcriptionally remodel chromatin through histone methyltransferases (HMTs) and histone de-acetylases (HDACs), establishing a chromatin structure repressive to transcription in the wake of nucleosome displacement by RNA polymerase.

 However, non-coding RNAs may also represent transcriptional noise from the "leakiness" of the transcription machinery.
-Transcription is known to be a stochastic cellular event, and some non-coding transcription has very specific roles in gene regulation.
-However, other non-coding RNAs may be products of spurious transcription initiation events, and are easier to detect in various genetic background which inactivate various pathways.
+Some non-coding transcription has very specific roles in gene regulation.
+However, other non-coding RNAs may be products of spurious transcription initiation events, and are easier to detect in various genetic backgrounds (for example cells defective in ncRNA degradation).

-As non-coding transcription can profoundly affect gene expression, cells must have various systems in place to prevent inappropriate non-coding transcription.
+As non-coding transcription can perturb gene expression and transcriptional fidelity, cells must have various systems in place to prevent inappropriate non-coding transcription.
 The degradation of ncRNAs, which affects their lifespan and molecular function in the cell, has been better characterised in yeast and mammalian cells.
-However, it is not well understood how transcription factors and the local chromatin environment prevent aberrant non-coding transcription, and the extent to which they do so.
+However, it is not well understood how sequence-specific transcription factors and the local chromatin environment prevent aberrant non-coding transcription, and the extent to which they do so.